 Rather than focusing only on dysfunction, the framework highlights the conditions that allow human development to unfold.

-These are not separate processes, but interconnected stages of how we come into relationship with life.
+These are not separate processes, but interconnected stages within a continuous organism–environment interaction, shaping how individuals come into relationship with themselves, others, and life itself.

 Innate Entitlement (Biological Expectancy)